wessenstam/server-cloud_suite_partner/docs/Cloud_Suite/lab1/lab1.md

 3. Check that the box next to **Allow access from a public network (web client only)** is checked.
 If not, check the box and click **Save**

     !!!tip
-        This setting can also be set on a system basis.
-Due to
+        This setting can also be set on a per system basis.

 ### Integrate Portal with Audit Installation